 What is an ELD?

-Electronic logging devices, or ELDs, are becoming an integral part of commercial trucking.
-This technology provides an accurate, simple means of keeping the records that drivers and fleet operators are required by law to maintain.
+An ELD is an electronic logging device that is used within commercial trucking to provide an accurate and simple means of keeping HOS records that drivers and fleet operators are required by law to maintain.

 It’s important to recognize that ELDs do not impose an additional layer of regulation on the trucking industry.
 Instead, these devices are designed to make an already-required daily task easier to perform.